Nivalis-Git/CISC.3140_Lab3-1/README.md

-# Practice script for data analysis
+# Practice Script
+---
+# Collisions of birds on buldings by year

 ## Instructions
 To generate the data representation, GNU Make and GNU awk must be installed.
 The script assumes it runs on a linux OS.